 Speaking and writing are two components of language development.
-With elementary aged students the typical progression I see is that they progress more quickly in speaking and then writing.
-This is most likely due to the fact that all students at that age are learning writing while native English speakers have been practicing speaking English since they were babies.
+With elementary-aged students, the typical progression I see is that they progress more quickly in speaking than in writing.
+This is most likely due to the fact that all students at that age are learning writing, while speaking is a natural way that children socialize.
 Integrating the two provides English Language Learners with additional speaking practice and helps improve their writing.
-Here are some strategies and resources for integrating speaking and writing.
+Here are some strategies for integrating speaking and writing.

 Start with Speaking